Why write a marketing brief?

 Finally, define what should the project deliver.
 For example, do you require a communication campaign, a new or improved product, service or brand, or to get a new business off the ground?
 If possible include a few words on what you hope success will feel like too.
 Though do not be too prescriptive if you do not wish to stifle a creative response to your brief.

 Style and tone

 Throughout try and use plain language and clarify any technical terms used.
-This is helpful as some marketing terms have different meanings in different companies and may confuse rather than clarify.
+As some marketing terms have different meanings in different companies this helps avoid confusion.

 Request an inspiring proposal